-There are resources available to help students who experience financial difficulties, and the colleges and the University are sympathetic to the increasing costs that everyone faces.
-However, there are some basic rules that apply to all students:
+Whilst there are resources available to help students who require financial assistance, you must first assess your situation.
+The colleges and the University are sympathetic to the increasing costs that everyone faces, however, there are some basic rules that apply to all students:

-Home If you are a Home student, are you in receipt of everything that is available to you from the UK government and Oxford?
-Overseas If you are an Overseas student, did you ensure that you would have sufficient funds to cover all costs before you came to Oxford?
+Home If you are a Home undergraduate, are you in receipt of everything that is available to you from the UK government and Oxford?
+Overseas If you are an Overseas undergraduate, did you ensure that you would have sufficient funds to cover all costs before you came to Oxford?